 Some think 13 is an unlucky number.
 We disagree.
 If you want to call yourself a real South Carolinian, you need to do and experience these 13 quintessentially South Carolina things.
 Some might be obvious, some might surprise you, but completing them all will mean you're a well-rounded South Carolinian who has explored and enjoyed every part of our beautiful state.

-1. Eat Fiske fries at the state fair
+1. Eat Fiske fries at the State Fair

-Every fall, the SC State Fair rolls into Columbia for two weeks of rides, games and food.
+Every fall, the South Carolina State Fair rolls into Columbia for two weeks of rides, games and food.
 And not just any food.
 Fried food, to be exact.
-While it’s fun to try the fried candy bars, fried cookies and fried porkchops on a stick, you also must try the fried food that started it all: Thin, salty, piping hot Fiske Fries, a tradition at the fair since 1938.
+While it's fun to try the fried candy bars, fried cookies and fried porkchops on a stick, you also must try the fried food that started it all: Thin, salty, piping hot Fiske Fries, a tradition at the fair since 1938.

 2. Shag in Myrtle Beach